Rainier, Washington: Education

 Rainier is served by the Rainier School District.
-The district consists of an elementary school, a middle school, and a high school.
-As of the 2021-2022 school year, the district's enrollment was 925 students, taught by 56 teachers.
+The district consists of an elementary school, a middle school, and Rainier High School.
+As of the 2021–2022 school year, the district's enrollment was 925 students, taught by 56 teachers.

-As of the 2021-2022 school year, Rainier Elementary School was serving 463 students from kindergarten through fifth grade.
-The enrollment of Rainier Middle School, which serves sixth through eighth grade, was 215 in the 2021-2022 school year, with the principal as of 2017 being John Beckman.
-Rainier High School included 247 students from ninth through twelfth grade in the 2021-2022 school year.
+As of the 2021–2022 school year, Rainier Elementary School was serving 463 students from kindergarten through fifth grade.
+The enrollment of Rainier Middle School, which serves sixth through eighth grade, was 215 in the 2021–2022 school year, with the principal as of 2017 being John Beckman.
+Rainier High School included 247 students from ninth through twelfth grade in the 2021–2022 school year.